sparkflows/sparkflows-docs/docs/aws/user-guide/redshift.rst

             "Resource": "*"
        }

 ..
 Note:: 1.
-It will not run in Interactive mode, only work on Execution
+It will not run in Interactive mode, only work on Execution.
           2. Job submitted to EMR should have required permission to execute that.